 - Venezuela – 5,287

 - Philippines – 3,451

 - El Salvador - 609

 - Pakistan – 495

 Brazil has the highest number of police killings at 6,160, nearly six times that of the United States.
 Rio de Janeiro, the country’s most violent state and much of which is under the control of drug-trafficking gangs, has the highest number of police killings.
-Officials claim that most of the police killing victims are those who died in confrontations with police and were armed.
+Officials claim that most of the police killing victims died in confrontations with police and were armed.

 Police killings are much less common or virtually nonexistent in some European countries.
 Denmark, Iceland, and Switzerland have all reported zero police killings.
 Both Denmark and Iceland are among the top ten safest countries in the world.
 Additionally, police in Iceland do not carry firearms.

 Other countries have very low numbers as well.
-Hong Kong, Luxembourg, Malta, New Zealand, Norway, Portugal, and Saint Lucia all have one police killing in a year.
+Hong Kong, Luxembourg, Malta, New Zealand, Norway, Portugal, and Saint Lucia have one police killing in a year.
 Of these, Portugal and New Zealand are considered to be among the ten safest countries in the world as well.